02 4625 4745 This email address is being protected from spambots. You need JavaScript enabled to view it.

 What are the complications of gallstones? gallstones in the bile ducts

-1. Acute Cholecystitis; the inflammation and infection of the gallbladder caused by blockage of the gallbladder by stones and repeated attacks of biliary colic.
-This requires hospital admission for intravenous antibiotics.
+1. Acute cholecystitis: Inflammation and infection of the gallbladder due to stone blockage and repeated colic attacks.
+This requires hospital admission, IV antibiotics, and usually surgery.
 Surgery is usually performed during the hospitalisation or shortly after.
 If untreated acute cholecystitis can lead to the rupture of the gallbladder.

 2. Bile Duct Obstruction; this occurs when a stone slips from the gallbladder into the main bile duct.
 This can lead to: